imneil04/feproject2/README.md

 Scalability:
 1. Plans to turn into a full-stack website later on
 2. Incorporate dark-mode/light-mode feature
-3. Interface modifications, improvements, and additions (layout, alignments, colors)
+3. Interface modifications, improvements, and additions (layout, alignments, colors, animations, fonts, etc)